Species Introduction

 Q: How do I properly acclimatise Banded Archerfish to my aquarium?

-Proper acclimatisation is crucial for the health of Banded Archerfish.
+Acclimatising Banded Archerfish is crucial to ensure their health and reduce stress.
 Begin by floating the sealed bag containing the fish in your aquarium for about 15-20 minutes to equalise the temperature.
-Then, gradually introduce small amounts of aquarium water into the bag every 5-10 minutes for about an hour.
-After this, gently release the fish into the tank, avoiding adding bag water.
-This process helps them adjust to the new water chemistry and reduces stress, ensuring a smoother transition for your fish friends.
+After that, gradually introduce aquarium water into the bag over the next hour, allowing the fish to adjust to the water parameters.
+You can do this by adding small amounts of water from the tank to the bag every 10 minutes.
+Once acclimatised, gently release the fish into the aquarium without adding the bag water.
+This method helps to mitigate shock and ensures a smoother transition.

 ✓ Expert Tip